Today, you’re going to learn how to stop yourself from acting on anxious attachment style and become more secure.

 If, however, the other person provides enough security and reassurance, people with an anxious attachment style become more to let go of their relationship obsession and enjoy more satisfaction.

-3. The Avoidant
+3. Avoidant Attachment Style

 Avoidant people equate intimacy with a loss of independence and are constantly trying to minimize closeness with their partners.